 It finally happened last year– I went to look in the mirror and saw my mother.
-I thought about how swiftly life can zoom past while we are in the fast lane, but when we move over to the slow lane we get a glimpse of the rearview mirror.
+I thought about how swiftly life can zoom past while we are in the fast lane, but when we move over to the slow lane, we get a glimpse of the rearview mirror.
 Flowers and quilts come to mind.
-The next time you pass a flower fully in bloom standing in all its glory stop and drink in its perfume and vibrancy because it will fade, but so will we.
-Each flower from the red velvet petals of the rose to the lemony yellow buttercups will have its moment when it stands proudly at attention, marching out in all its glory.
+The next time you pass a flower, entirely in bloom, standing in all its glory, stop, and drink in its perfume and vibrancy because it will fade, but so will we.
+From the red velvet petals of the rose to the lemony yellow buttercups, each flower will have its moment when it stands proudly at attention, marching out in all its glory.

 And so will we.

 So how do we deal with this later stage, this golden era?
 At times it can be difficult.
-You see youth in others and vitality and you realize that when you had it, you were not even aware of its worth and more so if you have health issues.
+You see youth in others and vitality, and you realize that when you had it, you were not even aware of its worth and more so if you have health issues.
 But something else happens, you begin to appreciate life.
-You notice the small things and you appreciate the time others give you.
+You notice the small things, and you appreciate the time others give you.
 You notice the wonder in the birth of a baby.
-You notice the miracle of creation and you begin to realize that all your years and all your situations helped create you like a quilt that was hand pieced by the Creator.
+You see the miracle of creation, and you begin to realize that all your years and all your situations helped create you like a quilt that was hand pieced by the Creator.

 The potter makes out of the clay a vessel of his liking.
 We live and breathe and have our day under the sun.
-Some days are beautiful and other days it’s as if creosote has been smeared upon our fabric.
-Our quilts become dirty, sticky, dragged through muck, or worse, tucked away in a closet with moth balls, considered old and outdated, antiquated, but on other days our quilts are spread out for a picnic, young lovers cuddle up, warm babies tucked in tightly, a fire lit, a bed dressed, a table spread, a beautiful patchwork of warmth waiting for someone to notice the detailed stitching and vivid colors, patterns, amongst the threads that are coming apart, the backing peeking out and a frazzled edge exposing cotton, laugh lines and smile lines and places where sagging has taken place from a toddler tugging on our hems, and the fragrance of all the hands and feet and breaths that breathed into our fabric, sharing in the warmth of our quilted soul.
+Some days are wonderous, and other days it’s as if creosote has been smeared upon our fabric.
+Our quilts become dirty, sticky, dragged through the muck, or worse, tucked away in a closet with mothballs, considered old and outdated, and antiquated.
+On other days, our quilts are spread out for a picnic; young lovers cuddle up, warm babies tucked in tightly, a fire lit, a bed dressed, a table spread, a beautiful patchwork of warmth waiting for someone to notice the detailed stitching and vivid colors, patterns, amongst the threads that are coming apart, the backing peeking out and a frazzled edge exposing cotton.
+There are laugh lines and smile lines and places where sagging has taken place from a toddler tugging on our hems, and the fragrance of all the hands and feet and breaths that breathed into our fabric, sharing in the warmth of our quilted soul.

-Yes, multiple hands mend our tattered edges and yet we in our latter years are still able to be a shelter from the cold for someone.
+Yes, multiple hands mend our tattered edges, and we, in our later years, are still able to be a shelter from the cold for someone.
 The patterns repeated and passed down to those whose tiny feet slept atop its cloth.
-An heirloom.

-I leave you with this . . .
-Shine in your colorful purple silks and when you’ve begun to fade, find warmth in your soft worn touch, your lingering scent, and all the hands that folded you and found a piece to connect to your patterns and your beauty and stitched themselves along your heart.
+Shine in your colorful purple silks and when you’ve begun to fade, find warmth in your soft, worn touch, your lingering scent, and all the hands that folded you and found a piece to connect to your patterns and your beauty and stitched themselves along your heart.